 West Monroe is an extremely ethnically-diverse city.
 The people who call West Monroe home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Monroe residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in West Monroe include Irish, German, French , and Italian.

 The most common language spoken in West Monroe is English.
-Other important languages spoken here include Spanish and Mon-Khmer (Cambodian).
+Other important languages spoken here include Polish and Spanish.